aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 title: Fields Overview in Python
 articleTitle: Fields Overview
 linktitle: Fields Overview
-description: "You can access field modifying using python.
+description: "You can access field modifying using Python.
 Fields of the document are loaded into the Aspose.Words Document Object Model (DOM)."
 type: docs
 weight: 10
 url: /python-net/fields-overview/